When Trying to Avoid Suffering Makes It Worse

-3. We heap on self blame: “I really need to perform better.”
+3. We heap on self-blame: “I really need to perform better.”

 4. We end up feeling desperate: “I’m not going to succeed because these bad things keep happening to me.”

-The Buddhist solution is to start by realising that when something threatens us, we have four possible responses to it.
+The Buddhist solution is to start by realizing that when something threatens us, we have four possible responses to it.
 In addition to the Fight or Flight response, animals have a third response, Freeze.
 And humans have a fourth response: Become Aware.
 Notice the issue and how you try to run away from it.

 It’s impossible to stop negative thoughts but if you notice them, and the physical pain that they create, you will be able to come back to the issue until, quite soon, the pain often passes.